jimburton/M269/tutorials/practice-block-two/README.md

 The data we will be sorting is made up of `Person` objects. `Person` is a simple class encapsulating two strings (first and last name) and the date of birth of a person.
-Read the code here:[src/Person.py](./src/Person.py), and don't worry if there are parts of it you don't understand right now
+Read the code
+here: [src/Person.py](./src/Person.py), and don't worry if there are parts of it you don't understand right now

 Before we can sort these objects we need to establish how we can